mimecine/neat-macro-sea/src/projects/ice-walls.md

   - image: /static/img/ice-walls.7.ice-walls-silo-resize.jpg
     caption: ''
 tags:
+  - involves water
+  - are dangerous
+  - kids like
-  - Fun
+  - are fun
-  - New and Old

 ---
 Every neighborhood has its share of vacant lots.
 They are generally depressing, stagnant, and attract large quantities of detritus.
 Most of them are stuck in a holding pattern until a developer comes along and snatches them up for the next shiny new luxury condo project.